-This fluo image of a rat heart section received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope.
-It was taken by Miguel Mano of the International Centre for Genetic Engineering and Biotechnology, Department of High Throughput Screening, Trieste, Italy.
+This 0.17X photo shows a quail embryo at embryonic day 13.
+It received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope.